 By Sean Zucker –

-Regardless of type, pumpkins almost always are packed with nutrients and vitamins, while being incredibly low in calories.
+Regardless of type, pumpkins almost always are packed with tons of health benefits like nutrients and vitamins, while being incredibly low in calories.
 Since it is largely water (about 95% so), one cup of cooked pumpkin contains only 49 calories.
 It does, however, contain nearly 250% of the daily recommended amount of Vitamin A, which is crucial to maintaining healthy vision and ensuring the normal function of your immune system and internal organs.
-With 19%, 10% and 11% of the daily Vitamins C, E and B2, respectively, pumpkin boarders on being an organic multivitamin supplement, even containing 3 grams of fiber and high levels of magnesium, phosphorus and zinc.
+With 19%, 10% and 11% of the daily Vitamins C, E and B2, respectively, pumpkin borders on being an organic multivitamin supplement, even containing 3 grams of fiber and high levels of magnesium, phosphorus and zinc.

 According to the Maurer Foundation for Breast Cancer Education, eating pumpkin may also help reduce the risk of breast and other cancers.
 As with all fruits and vegetables, pumpkin is a great source of fiber and those who consume adequate amounts of it are at a significantly lower risk, 11%, of developing breast cancer compared to those who do not.